FountainExponential/web/README.md

 ```

 #### Adding functionality
-Adding class and a function definitions to the code is possible, but should really be done in a code behind file.
+Adding management of code elements like constant, variable, class and function definitions to the code is possible, but should really be done in a code behind file.

 ~~~
 ```+